 Category 2-4 results generally indicate a visit with your healthcare provider is indicated to sort out what needs to be done to improve the situation.
 This always means addressing any lifestyle factors that are known to encourage the plaque formation, such as diet, exercise, weight control, smoking, and stress.
 We also recommend advanced blood tests that help define the plaque process more in depth than a simple cholesterol panel and better guide to specific therapies.
 Repeat screening in 6-12 months is recommended.

 Here is a great example of why we do these scans.
 The initial scan 1 showed significant artery thickening and plaque.
-A year later scan 2 shows marking improvement caused by our patient eating a more plant based diet combined with a few supplements.
+A year later scan 2 shows marking improvement caused by our patient eating a more plant based diet combined with a few supplements, and scan 3 shows CIMT back to normal for his age.
+Also note by scan 3 the plaque is more calcified, or hard, which means it’s stable.
 Getting the scan probably saved him from impending heart attack or stroke.

 For more heart health advice visit our library of heart related topics.